 There is no treatment for rabies and it is usually fatal.
 Due to the human health risks, animals suspected of having it are normally euthanased.

-- Once monthly treatment with Milbemax to prevent heartworm (start 1 month before leaving the UK)
+- Once monthly treatment to prevent heartworm (start 1 month before leaving the UK)

 - Fitting your dog with a Scalibor collar to protect against sand flies and thus Leishmaniasis